 Peel & Stick swatches use 95% less plastic and paint than tester pots.

 4. Offset Unavoidable Carbon Emissions.

 Existing as a business in any form means having a carbon footprint.
 But there are plenty of proactive ways for this impact to be reduced like some described above.
 Where it’s unavoidable though, companies need to take responsibility.

 Since the start COAT has chosen to own any unavoidable carbon impact, and offset our emissions to become Carbon Neutral.
+Since then, we've gone the extra mile to become Carbon Positive - meaning we contribute far more to the planet than we take (double, to be precise).
 By contributing financially to climate-positive carbon offsetting programmes with our partners at Carbon Jacked, we’re acknowledging an unavoidable impact and making moves to even the score.
 We're determined to go further too - beyond sustainability, by becoming a Carbon Positive and regenerative business, that gives back to the world more than it takes.